w3c/wai-media-guide/description.md

 	* _**If not or if you're adding to an existing video**_, you will need to leave a static image in the video while the description is playing in the audio.
 (For example, this video [@@ need example - see GitHub](https://github.com/w3c/wai-media-guide/issues/73) pauses at 00:00 for the audio description.)

 (Make sure on the web page where the video is available, the Described version uses the correct version that you just created.)

-### Creating Description in a Separate Audio File Only

-This approach only works when there is enough space in the main audio for the description, *and* the media player supports a separate audio track for the description.
-This requires skills and software for audio recording and audio editing.

-The process to develop description in a separate audio file is basically:
-1. Write out the descriptions.
-See [Tips for Writing Descriptions below](#writing).
-2. Record the descriptions.
-See [Tips for Recording Descriptions below](#recording).
-3. Ensure the descriptions play in the audio spaces with the main video.
-4. Provide a caption file of the description.
-[Example VTT file of audio description](#vtt)

-(Ensure the files are integrated with the player on the web page.)

 ### Other Options
 {:.no_toc}